 An employer has the right to ask for your consent to a background, criminal record, or credit check — but only if the information is necessary for the job.

 You have the right to refuse to consent.
-But if you do, the employer may not offer the job or promotion.
+But if you do, there may be consequences.
+The employer may decide not to hire you (or give you that promotion).

 Under the law in BC, certain types of jobs require a criminal record check.
-The law applies to workers who have unsupervised access to children or vulnerable adults — for example, teachers and health care workers.
+This applies to those who work with children or vulnerable adults — for example, teachers and health care workers.

 - responsible use of information technology